Life Is Strange: Before the Storm: Plot

-In her Oregon hometown of Arcadia Bay in 2010, 16-year-old Chloe Price (Rhianna DeVries; Ashly Burch in Farewell) sneaks into a house concert at an old mill.
+In her Oregon hometown of Arcadia Bay in 2010, 16-year-old Chloe Price (Rhianna DeVries; Ashly Burch in Farewell) sneaks into a punk rock concert at an abandoned lumber mill.
 Conflict arises with two men inside, but she evades them when schoolmate Rachel Amber (Kylie Brown) causes a distraction.
 The next day, Chloe and Rachel reunite at Blackwell Academy and decide to ditch class, stowing away on a cargo train and ending up at a lookout point.
 They people-watch through a viewfinder and see a man and woman kiss in the park, which upsets Rachel.
 They steal wine from local campers and take a walk to a scrapyard.
 Chloe confronts Rachel about her change in mood, but to no avail.
-Rachel later confesses that she witnessed her father, James (Patrick Finerty), through the viewfinder, cheating on her mother (Kelly Handcock).
+Rachel later confesses that she witnessed her father, James (Patrick Finerty), through the viewfinder, cheating on her mother Rose (Kelly Handcock).
 Rachel destroys a family photo in a burning trash bin, and in a fit of rage kicks it over, igniting a wildfire.

-The next day, Chloe and Rachel are reprimanded by Principal Wells (Marcus Oliver) for ditching school.
-Chloe hides out at the scrapyard where she finds an old truck in need of repair.
-She then receives a call from local drug dealer Frank Bowers (Nick Apostolides), who arranges a meeting to discuss settling her debt.
-Chloe agrees to repay him by helping him steal money from her classmate Drew (Trey Hutch), who owes Frank a large sum.
+The next day, Chloe and Rachel are reprimanded by Principal Raymond Wells (Marcus Oliver) for ditching school.
+Afterwards, Chloe has an argument with her mother Joyce (Bootsie Park) and the latter's boyfriend, David Madsen (D.W.
+McCann).
+She then hides out at the scrapyard where she finds an old truck in need of repair.
+Chloe later receives a call from local drug dealer Frank Bowers (Nick Apostolides), who arranges a meeting to discuss settling her debt.
+Chloe agrees to repay him by helping him steal money from her classmate Drew North (Trey Hutch), who owes Frank a large sum.
 However, Chloe learns that Drew is being violently extorted by another drug dealer, Damon Merrick (Kyle Williams).
 Later, when a student is unable to participate in the school's theater production of The Tempest due to road closures caused by the wildfire, Chloe reluctantly takes on the role opposite Rachel.
 After the play, they decide to leave Arcadia Bay with the truck from the scrapyard, and return to Rachel's house to pack.
 Following a confrontation there, James reveals that the woman they saw him kissing was Rachel's biological mother.